Home

 1879 - 86 x 75 cm - Pastel, tempera and oil on canvas

-Art Institute Chicago >
+Art Institute Chicago, USA >

 No. 60 - Portrait d'amis, sur la scène.
 (Pastel.)